My Favorite Seattle Hotels

 Staying on the Seattle Waterfront

-Set snugly beside a deep Salish Sea inlet, Seattle’s downtown waterfront neighborhood is all about the bay: Elliott Bay.
+Set snugly beside the deep Salish Sea inlet, Seattle’s downtown waterfront neighborhood is all about the bay: Elliott Bay.
 From the pebbly beaches of Myrtle Edwards Park on the waterfront’s north end to its busy working harbor to the south, marine-loving types will find no shortage of things to do along this beautiful Puget Sound Seaboard.
 Take in the sunset at the Seattle Art Museum’s Olympic Sculpture Park, hang with the harbor seals at the Seattle Aquarium, take a seaside spin one the Great Wheel, and eat the freshest seafood of your life at any of the amazing restaurants dotted along the way.
 When staying beside the water’s not enough, Argosy Harbor Cruises, the Victoria (or San Juan) Clipper, the ferries at Colman Dock, and the West Seattle Water Taxi all await to whisk you out onto the waves.

 There are only a couple of hotels situated directly on Seattle’s waterfront.
 These will be pricey, especially if you spring for a bay-facing view.
 The walk from the waterfront up to downtown and Pike Place Market isn’t far, but it is steep, and separated by a busy roadway.
 This separation makes the waterfront district feel disconnected from the rest of downtown – which may or may not be what you’re looking for.
 And heads up: there’s construction underway to better link the downtown core to the waterfront district – the finished product will be stunning, but in the meantime the area’s a bit of a mess.